data-miner00/book/contents/web-dev/setting-up-blog-with-nuxt-content.md

 }
 ```

 > Note: Using `nuxt generate` on this will cause the output to be rendered as `.nuxt-content code:not(.nuxt-contentprecode)` instead that just render the latter part of the selector useless.
 This will work fine in local development server nonetheless.
-A simple workaround is to seperate the into `.nuxt-content code` and `.nuxt-content-highlight pre code` for different styles.
+A simple workaround is to separate the into `.nuxt-content code` and `.nuxt-content-highlight pre code` for different styles.

 Usually, we will leave margin for every element on top and bottom for better visual hierarchy.
 For the `<ul>` tag, there might be instance in which there are another list nested inside a list, so by selecting them like `.nuxt-content ul` is not recommended.
 Instead, we can select only the parent `<ul>` by using `.nuxt-content > ul` and this will not affect the inner list.